Beryl-Jingxin/PyExoCross/docs/source/oscillatorstrengths.rst

 ``f`` is the actual oscillator strength and the actual value of ``f`` is ``gf`` divided by ``g"``.
 Sometimes people need oscillator strength ``f``, not ``gf``.

-The ressult file have 4 columns: g', g", v and oscillator strength.
+The ressult file have 4 columns:
+ExoMol data: upper id, lower id, oscillator strength and wavenumber v.
+HITRAN data: g', g", oscillator strength and wavenuber v.

 | ``gf/f``: Choose weigthed oscillator strength ``gf`` or actual oscillator strength ``f``.
 | ``PlotOscillatorStrength(Y/N)``: If you need a oscillator strength figure, please write ``Y`` here.